rust-disk-partition-management/mbrman/README.md

 Library Usage
 -------------

-A library that allows managing GUID partition tables.
+A library that allows managing MBR partition tables.

 # Examples
 Reading all the partitions of a disk: